searchspring-implementations/.github/profile/README.md

 If Cypress tests are failing in the `Snap Action` it can be helpful to run these tests locally to debug them.
 This can be done either headlessly via the `npm run test` script (this is what the `Snap Action` uses), or with the Cypress UI by using both the `npm run dev` alongside the `npm run cypress` scripts.

 ### Lighthouse Testing
 If the Lighthouse test is failing in the `Snap Action` it can be helpful to run the test locally to debug.
-The most commain reasons for this test to fail are incorrect or missing target selectors and/or Javascript errors.
+Most commonly this test will fail due to Javascript errors or incorrect or missing target selectors.
 If default selectors need to be modified or added, you can alter the `tests/lighthouse/public/lighthouse.html` file as needed.

 The Lighthouse test utilizes the final production build of the project bundle - so prior to testing you *must* run `npm run build` to generate the build.
 Once the bundle has been built, you can then run `npm run lighthouse` to kick off the Lighthouse testing.
 This test runs headlessly by default, but will output a URL in the terminal that you can visit to see what it may be rendering or what errors are occurring.